aaeekaayyyyyy/swaad/README.md

 4. Verify all prerequisites are installed correctly
 5. Ensure both servers are running
 6. Check that `recipes_with_flavour_profiles.csv` is in the correct location
+7. Verify `GEMINI_API_KEY` is set if using menu image upload feature

 ---